 The CPA proposes to amend the Rural Area boundary and to change the underlying land use designations to be able to the support SRR-type development.
 If the CPA is approved, then the previous Rural Area policies as they relate to public sewer service would no longer pertain.
-Currently, 317.9 acres are in the Rural Area, as proposed 166.5 acres would be removed from the Rural Area.
-Per the existing Comprehensive Plan, the subject site is permitted to utilize septic.
+Currently, 317.9 acres are in the Rural Area, as proposed 145.9 acres would be removed from the Rural Area.
+Per the existing Comprehensive Plan and Zoning Ordinance, the property would not be allowed to connect to the public sewer system.
 As proposed the area would be able to be served with public sewer.

-B. Comprehensive Plan Amendment for the 2014 Rural Area Preservation Study and 2019 Rural Preservation Study Implementation:
+B. Comprehensive Plan Amendment for the 2014 Rural Preservation Study and 2019 Rural Preservation Study Implementation Project: